 Trauma is the result of one or many overwhelming event(s) which occasionate the dysregulation of our organism.
 The extent to which a person is affected does not depend on the magnitude of the traumatic event itself, but on her capacity to self-regulate her nervous system.
 The good news that SE bring is that, by learning how to restore these self-regulation capacities, trauma symptoms can be totally overcome.

 There are various categories of trauma, which we may group into:

 Shock trauma - mainly due to a one-time event.

 Developmental trauma (also called adverse childhood experiences) - the result of lack of attunement, abuse or negligence during our childhood.

 - Social or Collective trauma - due to events that happened within our social context, either during our lifetime or in the past.

-All these categories of trauma can coexist, (most they often do).
+All these categories of trauma can coexist, (most often they do).
 Each one has specific requirements, yet, there is a common ground for them all: they all require a gentle approach, which gives priority to the feeling of safety and finding the person's (or the group's) own ground, resources and empowerment.
-SE practitioners have both the knowledge of these important requirements, and the training to stay in tune with the very specific needs of each person, in every step of their healing process.
+SE practitioners have both the knowledge and the training to stay in tune with the specific needs of each person, in every step of their healing process.

-The main goal of my practice is the learning and self-empowerment in my clients, therefore I give priority to providing tools for self-growth and regulation.
-However, in many occasions, I still prioritize hands on approaches, like Cranio Sacral therapy, which may be more effective in situations of recent shock, delicate states, and early (pre-verbal) trauma.
+The main goal of my practice is the self-empowerment of my clients.
+Therefore, I usually teach basic notions of trauma healing, and provide a tailored tool-kit for self-growth and self-regulation.
+However, the deepest healing happens beyond understanding, through emotional resonance and deep connection.
+In some occasions, I still use hands on approaches, like Cranio Sacral therapy, which may be more effective in situations of recent shock, delicate states, and early trauma.